chowbea-axios

 OptionTypeDefaultDescription

-folderstring"app/services/api"Output folder for generated files
+folderstring"src/api"Output folder for generated files

 Instance Section